msomi22/designpatterns/adapter/README.md

 ```
 <img src="https://github.com/msomi22/designpatterns/blob/master/files/USB_Adapter.jpg" alt="Universal USB" width="300" height="200">

-### The client code.
-Doesn't implement Adaptee directly because of incompatibility
+### The client code doesn't implement Adaptee directly because of incompatibility
+### Client code only understand JavaScript Object Notation "JSON"
+### But the client want's to call a SOAP endpoint
+### We can't change our SOAP provider, so!
+### We create an adaptor class that will take JSON, understand and convert to SOAP
+### Then take SOAP response, and convert to JSON
+### Pretty cool!

 ```java
 public class Client{